How online platform got $3,5K revenue and 70% conversion to signup growth with the Dashly chatbot

 Before working with Dashly personal manager, the client got only 20% of website visitors signing up to the platform.

-The client launched a live chat campaign using Dashly before reaching out to our team.
-When users entered the website, they would see the same live chat message offering them to run a free Instagram account audit.
+The client launched a live chat campaign using Dashly before contacting our team.
+When users entered the website, they saw the same live chat message offering them to run a free Instagram account audit.

 We suggested running a chatbot campaign instead of triggered messages in a live chat to increase the conversion to signup.
 A chatbot campaign would help us: